permafrost-dev/codeboost/docs/boosts.md

     id: string;

     /**
-     * the version of the boost, whicgh should be a semver version number like `1.0.0`.
+     * the version of the boost, which should be a semver version number like `1.0.0`.
      */
     version: string;
     repository_limits: {